riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 6

+This was a nice data sciency day again.
+As usual, wrangling your data into the right format is half the battle.
+I wrangled the input into a tidy format with my usual best friends: `separate()` and `separate_rows()`.
+It helped that the format was very similar to Day 4.

+Then some grouping, counting and filtering to answer both parts.

 # Day 5

 This was short and sweet - no need to try and step through the rows/columns, as the name of the puzzle hints, the row and column locations were given as binary numbers.
 R's function for binary to decimal is `strtoi(..., base = 2)`.